cosc2336-ds-alg/assg07/README.md

 }
 ```

 As we talked about in this unit, this declares that `List` is a
-template class, templatized on a type we have called `T` here.
+template class, templatized on a generic type or class we have called
-The `List` class will be able to hold and manage type `T` objects,
+`T` here.
+The `List` class will be able to hold and manage type `T`
-where `T` can be replaced by actual types in our code.
+objects, where `T` can be replaced by actual types in our code.

 **NOTICE**: one other important change here.
 The type of
 the `values` array/pointer is now: